rnc/JacORB/README.md

 #### Topic Branches Affecting More Than One Release Branch

 Most topic branches will only affect the a single release branch, so a topic branch should be created based off master.
-In future further release branches may be created (e.g. for maintenance purposes) and so fixes may apply to both multiple branchesr.
+It may be that fixes apply to multiple branches.
 In this case, the following workflow should apply:

 * Create topic branch off maintenance branch e.g. 2.3.x.
 For example:
 ```git checkout -b <topic>_2.3.x 2.3.x```